vmc13/vmc13/README.md

 <h1 align="center">Hi there!
 I'm Victória! <img src="https://media.giphy.com/media/mGcNjsfWAjY5AEZNw6/giphy.gif" width="50"></h1>

 <p align="center">
-  I'm a curious pupil about the area of systems development.
+  I’m a curious pupil about the area of systems development.
 I am always looking for new experiences and learning.

+I’m a mobile app developer with a focus on Flutter.
+Currently, I’m diving deeper into the world of UI/UX design, where I’ve been working professionally and developing my skills to craft better user experiences.

+I’m also a future licensed Computer Science teacher, passionate about sharing knowledge and learning even more through this pedagogical journey.
 </p>
 <p align="center">
   When I'm not coding you'll find me drawing something